ErikEJ/SqlCeToolbox/README.md

 You can download the latest extension daily build from [VSIX Gallery](http://vsixgallery.com/extensions/41521019-e4c7-480c-8ea8-fc4a2c6f50aa/extension.vsix).

-You can also subscribe to the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)
+You can also autonmmatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

 ## SQL Server Management Studio (SSMS) 2016 Extension (beta)

 **Daily build**

-You can download the latest extension daily build from [VSIX Gallery](http://vsixgallery.com/extension/SSMSToolbox.ErikEJ.d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)
+You can download the latest extension daily build from [VSIX Gallery](http://vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)

+You can also autonmmatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

 ## Standalone for SQL Server Compact 4.0 and 3.5 SP2